juliogomez/netdevops/pyATS.md

 ### <a name='Demo2-ListinterfaceCRCerrorsfromdifferentdevices'></a>Demo 2 - List interface CRC errors from different devices

-In this case you will use pyATS and Genie to compile interface counters from multiple devices across the network and then check if there are any CRC errors in them.
+In this case you will use not only pyATS, but also Genie, to compile interface counters from multiple devices across the network and then check if there are any CRC errors in them.

 <p align="center">
 <img src="imgs/207errors.gif">
 </p>

-The script will use the same function to compile CRC errors information from 2 devices with different CLI (CSR1000v and Nexus switch), with the available Genie parsers providing independence from the underlying device type.
+The script will use the same function to compile CRC errors information from 2 devices with different CLI (ie. CSR1000v and Nexus switch), with the available Genie parsers providing independence from the underlying device type.

 Download the required script to your system: